dabrahams/cmake-xcode-module-path-bug/README.md

-# Demonstrates a bug in Swift, xcodebuild and/or CMake
+# Demonstrates a bug CMake (or possibly xcodebuild).

 This command works fine: